The Science Behind

 Physiological Feature Validation

 The rMSSD computation matches ground truth exactly (r = 1.000).
-Readiness classification exits learning mode after exactly 5 reliable rides.
-Normal-day readiness detection is strong (99.7% sensitivity), while moderate suppression and recovery day detection are weaker—the difficulty of distinguishing moderate physiological states from noise.
+The readiness classifier exits learning mode after exactly 5 reliable rides.
+Normal-day detection is strong (99.7% sensitivity), while moderate suppression and recovery state detection are weaker—the difficulty of distinguishing moderate physiological states from noise.

 | Ground Truth State | Sensitivity | Specificity |